Sympathetic cooling of a radio-frequency LC circuit to its ground state in an optoelectromechanical system: Introduction

-However, most of optoelectromechanical systems are using a GHz microwave resonator.
-Here, we consider a more macroscopic low-frequency LC resonator, and show that in such a tripartite system it is possible to cool a (sub-)MHz LC resonator into its quantum ground state.
-Realizing ground state cooling of a large-sized LC circuit is of significance to the study of macroscopic quantum phenomena.
 Laser cooling of an LC circuit via the intermediate coupling to a mechanical resonator has been first proposed in Ref.~\cite{Taylor}.
-Here we extend that analysis, focusing on the possibility to reach ground state cooling of a macroscopic LC resonator, providing an alternative route to what has been recently achieved with a superconducting qubit in Ref.~\cite{Steele}.
-In this paper, we provide a detailed analysis of the system, by first determining its optimal working point, and then analysing its stationary state, focusing onto the parameter regime in which the radiofrequency (rf) LC resonant circuit can be cooled down to its quantum ground state.
-We show that ground state cooling of such a macroscopic system is possible if a large optomechanical cooperativity, and an even larger electromechanical cooperativity characterize the system.
+Here we extend that analysis, showing that one can cool down the LC resonator to its quantum ground state, providing an alternative route to what has been recently demonstrated through the coupling to a superconducting qubit~\cite{Steele}, or to an ultra-cryogenic microwave cavity~\cite{Steele2}.
+In this paper we provide a detailed analysis of the system, by first determining its optimal working point, and then analysing its stationary state, focusing onto the parameter regime in which the rf LC resonant circuit can be ground state cooled.
+From a physical point of view, this occurs when the energy exchange process of the LC circuit with its own thermal reservoir is dominated by the exchange process with the much colder reservoir represented by the mechanical resonator cooled by the driven optical cavity mode.
+In more intuitive terms, the driven cavity cools the mechanical resonator which in turn sympathetically cools the rf resonator~\cite{sympa}.
+In general, we find that ground state cooling of the rf resonator is possible when the optomechanical cooperativity is large, and the electromechanical cooperativity is even larger.
+A preliminary study of the quantum behavior of the same optoelectromechanical system has been recently shown in Ref.~\cite{Jie}, which however focused only on the entanglement between the mechanical and the rf resonator.
+Ground state cooling and stationary entanglement are generally related quantum phenomena, but, as already verified in optomechanics~\cite{GenesMari,RMP}, they are optimised under quite different conditions.